Caribou3d/CaribouDuet2Duet3Mini5-Configuration-and-Macros/README.md

-# CaribouDuet-Config-and-Macros
+# CaribouDuet2Wifi-Lan-Configuration-and-Macros

-This repository contains the source code and the development versions of the configuration and macros running on the Original CaribouDuet line of printers.
+This repository contains the source code and the development versions of the configuration and macros running on the Original CaribouDuet2Wifi/Lan line of printers.

 # Naming convention